Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/index.md

 ### Bluetooth BMS connection

 #### `/data/log/dbus-blebattery.*/current`
-When you are using a Bluetooth connection. `*` is the MAC address of your BMS.
+When you are using a Bluetooth connection `*` is the MAC address of your BMS.

 **Execute**
 ```bash